loickballoy/CityMap/README.md

 ## Resources (Documentation and other links)

-To have further documentation on our code execute the following commmand:
+To have further documentation on our code execute the following commmand from the source directory:

 ```shell
 firefox doc/html/index.html